We all use video, because video moves people.

 Your online video platform should be compatible with other platforms in your technology stack.
 Look for integrations with leading marketing platforms, learning management systems and CRMs.

 Live video streaming is the new best friend of nearly everyone in your organization.
 Marketers use live webcasts and events for demand generation and lead qualification; trainers use it to educate and connect global workforces, and corporate communications teams use it to securely deliver company meetings, employee town halls, and compliance initiatives.
 It's the fastest and most economical medium to connect with audiences in a personal, engaging way.

 Live video streaming is a one to many application so it's essential that your platform can deliver video to thousands of viewers at the the same time, with little to no latency.
 Add security, registration pages, and interactivity (whether in the video player or video) and you've found the optimum live streaming platform.
 On-demand playback should be ready within hours, not days, and tracking engagement should be simple.
 So it logically follows that the video platform used to manage online video and video presentations should also be capable of delivering flawless live video streams.

 There are several live streaming platforms that provide basic and premium streaming services, but do they also host your on-demand video?
 Compare Knovio Live to YouTube Live.

 In today's age of video, your online video platform should make your job of managing, sharing and analyzing video of all kinds easy.

-I hope this essential feature list is helpful in deciding what to look for in a video platform.
-Please share which features you really need in your video platform and what’s your biggest pet peeve.
-I’m interested to hear what’s important to you.
+I hope this essential feature list is helpful.
+Please share which features you really need in your video platform and what's your biggest pet peeve.
+I'm interested to hear what's important to you.

 Resources for Video Platform Research: